exasol/virtual-schema-common-document/doc/user_guide/edml_user_guide.md

 This adapter can convert input data to the requested column type.
 For example if the input is a number and the requested column is a string the adapter can convert the number to string.

 The conversion is done per value.
-That means that it's ok if in one row the input value is an int-value and the next row is a bool value.
+That means that it's ok if in one row the input value is an integer value and the next row is a boolean value.
 The adapter can convert both to the requested output column.

 That's, however, not always the best option.
 For that reason, you can configure how the adapter should behave if the input data does not match the requested column format.
 You can configure this for example using the `nonStringBehaviour`: